data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-198

-*Solution*.
-Rotation matrices in $\mathbb{R}^2$(except for 0 degree rotations and 180-degree rotations) are not diagonalizable.
+*Solution.* Rotation matrices in $\mathbb{R}^2$(except for 0 degree rotations and 180-degree rotations) are not diagonalizable.
 For example, the 90-degree rotation matrix

 ``` latex
 A = \begin{bmatrix}